SullysMustyRuby/elixir_code_standards/README.md

 Ensure that if there is a message that someone is productively working on it.
 We do not want to flood the teams with meaningless messages that then over time get ignored.

 ## API Error responses
-Please follow standard HTTP error codes (https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) when returning error responses through an API endpoint or UI.
+Please follow standard [HTTP error codes](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) when returning error responses through an API endpoint or UI.
 HTTP error codes are supported by many libraries and frameworks.
 There is no need to re-invent this wheel.

 Internal error codes should never be returned to anyone using our API's.
 Our internal error handling is our business and others who depend on our API should be given a productive message from the above guidelines if it falls under scenario 1.
 If the error is scenario 2 or 3 (i.e. an internal problem) then follow HTTP conventions and return an appropriate 500 response!

 ## Testing Standards
 ### General Guidelines
-The most common library for testing in Elixir is the ExUnit Testing Package (https://hexdocs.pm/ex_unit/ExUnit.html) to maintain consistency please use this library for testing projects.
-For a brief tutorial please visit the Elixir School Testing Tutorial (https://elixirschool.com/en/lessons/basics/testing/).
+The most common library for testing in Elixir is the [ExUnit Testing Package](https://hexdocs.pm/ex_unit/ExUnit.html) to maintain consistency please use this library for testing projects.
+For a brief tutorial please visit the [Elixir School Testing Tutorial](https://elixirschool.com/en/lessons/basics/testing/).

 As a general rule all public methods in every module should have proper edge case testing.
 With Phoenix projects views and templates may be tested through controller tests.